jp2321/dl4cv_dev/chapters/chapter2.md

 <exercise id="6" title="Hands on">

 Read the dog.jpeg image from disk.
+It is in the exercise folder.
 First read it as black and white image, second as colored image.
 Display both image with the right color setting.